smsuraj100/mediaUploadApi/README.md

 # mediaUploadApi
-Handles Upload?doenload of media using NodeJS, LokiJS and Multer
+Handles Uploading and retriving of media using NodeJS, LokiJS and Multer